-- This small group of men and women, married and single, meet monthly from September to June at Mary, Mother of the Church parish.
+- This small group of men and women, married and single, meet monthly from September to June.
+Because of the Covid 19 restrictions to meet in person the group has been meeting virtually and since this suits everyone this will continue and will accommodate some members who do not live close by.
 The meetings are at 2.00 p.m on the fourth Sunday of each month.

 - The purpose is ongoing spiritual development focusing on St. Francis and Franciscan spirituality with topics like prayer, charity, peace, social justice, integrity of creation, the environment and love of all creatures.

-- The group has also been fortunate to have a Franciscan spiritual assistant, Brother Joe Glaab, who participates in the meetings whenever possible via Skype or by phone.
-On January 31st, we were very fortunate to have a beautiful workshop with Fr.
-Joe who travelled in from his home parish in Richmond, B.C.
-He presented talks and thoughts on St. Francis.
+- The group has also been fortunate to have a Franciscan spiritual assistant, Father Joe Glaab, who participates in the meetings whenever possible via the internet.

-- We unfortunately once again have to postpone the regular monthly meetings for the time being because of restrictions on group gatherings in the church building.
-We are in the process of setting up the meetings on line and will provide the links when this is in place.
-Meantime we continue to pray individually in our homes for our brothers and sisters worldwide who are affected by the current crisis either physically, mentally, spiritually or financially.
+- We continue to pray individually in our homes for our brothers and sisters worldwide who are affected by the current crisis either physically, mentally, spiritually or financially.

-- Happily some new people were welcomed into the group recently, and a Profession and a Rite of Admission took place during the time when Fr.
-Joe was in Winnipeg.
-The group continues to study the book "St. Francis of Assisi, Passion and Poverty, how he transformed the Catholic Church", with a reading at each gathering.
-Normally the meeting consists of prayer time, spiritual development discussion time and some time for business to discuss the ministries etc. The meeting lasts no more than 2 hours.
+- Happily some new people were welcomed into the group recently, with possible Professions in future.
+The group continues to study the book "St. Francis of Assisi, Passion and Poverty, how he transformed the Catholic Church", with a reading at most gatherings.
+Normally the meeting consists of prayer time, spiritual development discussion time and some time for business to discuss the ministries of the group.
+The meeting lasts no more than 2 hours.

 For more information contact: